millsapjohn/WREUtilities/README.md

     it lol.

 UNZIP.py<br/>
-    Unzips all zip files in a directory.<br/>
+    Unzips all zip files in a directory.

+XMRG2TIF.py<br/>
+    Working on a python-native script for extracting XMRG files.
+Still in the beginning phase of this project.

 XMRG_EXTRACT.py<br/>
     Requires the "gridloadXMRG.exe" executable from the US Army Corps of Engineers (USACE) Hydraulic Engineering